joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 So how do we look out for these blind spots?
 How do you find unknown unknowns?

 By putting yourself in the shoes of others, the more different from you the better.

+TODO
+And while I can't go into almost any detail, this wouldn't be a talk about accessibility without mentioning that _not_ having an accessible application is a legal risk, and often a significant one.